hws47a/magento-multi-installer/README.md

 Current features:
 - Automatically download magento versions what you need
 - Unpack versions to you folder
 - Install magento versions (and update installator to work with mysql 5.6+)
+- Install sample data
+- Reindex after version install

 How to use: